getodk/docs/docs/central-api-dataset-management.rst

                             - string

+                              .. raw:: html

-                              Publishing timestamp of the form that defined this property for the first time.
+                                <p>Publishing timestamp of the form that defined this property for the first time.</p>

                               Example: ``2018-01-21T00:04:11.153Z``
                           * - forms